120534/springboot-spark-scala/README.md

 ## SpringBoot-Spark-Scala
-springboot deployed with spark, programming with scala
+springboot deployed with spark, writing in scala

 ### example
 start the project: `mvn spring-boot:run`